 - No CA is allowed to issue a wildcard certificate for the domain. (";" represents an empty string — meaning no one.)

 - Any CA other than Let’s Encrypt and DigiCert are encouraged to report any attempts at having them issue a certificate for the domain to email@example.com by email.

-The value 0 is not a priority score as seen in other DNS record types, but a options flag.
+The value 0 isn’t a priority score as seen in other DNS record types, but a options flag.
 The value of 0 means it’s a regular record that should be processed if supported.
-A value of 1 means the CA must process the record or cancel the issuance process if the record is not understood.
+A value of 1 means the CA must process the record or cancel the issuance process if the record isn’t understood.
 Setting this value to 1 in the above example would mean that neither DigiCert nor Let’s Encrypt could issue a certificate for the domain as neither has both identities.